 - Use a bright star to manually focus the lens before capturing your subject

-- Capture your stationary foreground details in a separate exposure and blend with your stacked/tracked images
+- Capture your stationary foreground details in a separate exposure and blend them with your stacked/tracked images

 The Bottom Line

 The Sigma 24mm F/1.4 Art lens was a welcome addition to my ever-growing line-up of lenses for astrophotography.
-It is my fastest lens I own, at a convenient focal length for most projects.
+It is the fastest lens I own, at a convenient focal length for most projects.